stec-inc/EnhanceIO/README.txt

 	read-only cache modes, splitting of a single large spinlock, and more.
 	Most of the code paths in flashcache have been substantially restructured.

+2.9 Sequential I/O bypass

+	EnhanceIO has removed the bypass of sequential IO available in flashcache.
+	The sequential detection logic has a limited use case, espescially in a reasonably multithreaded scenario.

 3. EnhanceIO usage